Shakedown (1988 film)

-Shakedown (also known in international markets as Blue Jean Cop) is a 1988 American action crime drama film written and directed by James Glickenhaus, starring Peter Weller and Sam Elliott.
+Shakedown (also known in international markets as Blue Jean Cop) is a 1988 American action thriller crime drama film written and directed by James Glickenhaus, starring Peter Weller and Sam Elliott.
 The plot concerns an idealistic lawyer who teams with a veteran cop to find out the truth in a possible police corruption scandal.

 Plot

 Roland Dalton is a burned-out, mild-mannered Manhattan public defender, and his last case before leaving legal aid is crack dealer Michael Jones, accused of shooting to death police officer Patrick O'Leary in Central Park.
-According to Jones, the shooting was in self-defense and officer O'Leary was a "Blue Jean Cop" (an opportunistic police officer who robs drug dealers).
+According to Jones, the shooting was in self-defense and Officer O'Leary was a "Blue Jean Cop" (an opportunistic police officer who robs drug dealers).

-Being a creature of habit, Dalton seeks the truth to his mysterious case and looks to Richie Marks, a renegade loner NYPD narcotics agent.
+Being a creature of habit, Dalton seeks the truth to his mysterious case and looks to Richie Marks, a renegade loner NYPD narcotics detective.
 Dalton realizes the prosecutor in his last case is a former love interest, the smart and sexy Susan Cantrell.
-Throughout the trial Roland rekindles this former affair with Susan unbeknownst to his fiancée Gail.
+Throughout the trial, Roland rekindles this former affair with Susan unbeknownst to his fiancée Gail.

-Roland and Marks eventually learn that O'Leary was working with a large number of dirty cops who purchased blue jeans and an expensive car.
+Roland and Marks eventually learn that O'Leary was working with a large number of dirty cops, and purchased designer blue jeans and an expensive car.
 The dirty cops were working with drug lord Nicky Carr.
 Roland at one point breaks into the police station's evidence locker to locate the cassette tape that Jones had in a boom box radio at the time of his shooting.
-The tape recorded the entire incident and when Roland attempts to get the tape he is taken hostage by the team of dirty cops.
-Just before Roland is going to be killed, Marks bursts into the room and shoots the cops, saving Roland.
+The tape recorded the entire incident, and when Roland attempts to get the tape, he is taken hostage by Detective Rydel and other dirty cops.
+Rydel goes to create a distraction so the others can kill Roland, but Marks bursts in and kills the cops.

 Although Roland makes it to court with the assistance of an insane cab driver, the judge refuses to allow the tape into evidence.
 After making an impassioned closing statement, the jury acquits Jones of the shooting.
-Marks then shows up in a Porsche purchased by O'Leary and they go to the airport to hunt down Carr and the last of the dirty cops.
-Richie jumps onto the plane's landing gear and after shooting out an engine and tossing a hand grenade into the landing gear compartment, he jumps to safety before the plane explodes.
+Marks then shows up in a Porsche purchased by O'Leary and they rush to LaGuardia Airport to hunt down Carr and Rydel, who are fleeing the country.
+Richie jumps onto their plane's landing gear and after shooting out an engine and tossing a hand grenade into the landing gear compartment, he jumps into the East River before the plane explodes.

-The movie ends with Roland again working as a public defender.
+Roland stays working as a public defender.
 He has broken up with Gail and is once again dating Susan.